CoderDojoZH/workshops/lua-love/tutorial/learning-love.md

 The `conf.lua` file is automatically read by LÖVE.
 The `love.conf(t)` function we define in `conf.lua` is automatically executed before the game starts.

-The main attributes we are setting in the configuration file are the title and the size of the window where the game will be shown.
+The main attributes we are setting in the configuration file are the title and the size of the window when the game will be shown.
+If you have downloaded a newer version of Löve you need to adjust the `t.version` variable to match the downloaded version or Löve will show you a "Compatibility Warning".

 A [complete list of the attributes](http://www.love2d.org/wiki/Config_Files) you can set can be found in the LÖVE wiki.

+Our next step is to create the image of the fireboat we want to draw.
+Images for the game belong into a subdirectory of the `Fireboat` directory called `assets`.
+Go ahead and create that now.
+Then browse the internet to find a suitable image for the fireboat.
+Use your favorite image editing tool to shrink it to perhas 150 x 100 pixels and savie it as a `.png` file in our new `assets` directory.

-In the same `Fireboat` directory we create another file called `main.lua` where we will write the game's logic.
+Now move back to the `Fireboat` and create another file called `main.lua` with the text editor where we will write the game's code.

 ~~~.lua
 debug = true